Elections in New York (state): Electoral procedure

-The person for party nomination for public office who receives a plurality of the vote is nominated as the party candidate.
-The state central committee of a political party designates people for statewide public offices in the primary election by majority vote, but people who receive at least 25% of the committee votes may contest the primary, and people who receive less than 25% of the committee votes may contest the primary by collecting 25000 petition signatures with at least 100 signatories from each congressional district.
+The person for party nomination for public office who receives a plurality of the vote is nominated as the party candidate, except in New York City primaries for city offices, which use ranked-choice voting.
+The state central committee of a political party designates people for statewide public offices in the primary election by majority vote, but people who receive at least 25% of the committee votes may contest the primary, and people may also contest the primary by collecting 15000 petition signatures, or 5% of the party's enrolled active voters in the state if fewer, with at least 100 signatories, or 5% of enrolled active voters if fewer, from each of one-half of the congressional districts.

 The political party county executive committees in cities and towns and the party caucus in villages typically select candidates for local offices, with the local committees ratifying the selections.
 In New York City, candidates for the citywide offices are designated jointly by the five county executive committees of each party, and a local political club (which is not an official party organization) may also play a major role in nomination and selection.
 Judicial nominating conventions, composed of judicial delegates elected from assembly districts within the judicial district, nominate New York Supreme Court justices.
 The designation of a person to contest a party nomination for public office, and the nomination of a person for a party office, at a primary election is by designating petition.

-General elections are held in November in even-numbered years for state offices, in November in odd-numbered years for city and town offices, and in March or June in odd-numbered years for villages offices (unless the village board selects a different date).

 New York is near unique among the states in that it allows electoral fusion (cross-endorsement), allowing two or more parties to nominate the same person for office.
-Absentee ballots are allowed for voters who are away from their residence on election day, ill, or physically disabled.
+Early mail voting is allowed for any voter, and absentee ballots are allowed for voters who are away from their residence on election day, ill, or physically disabled.
 The minimum age for suffrage is eighteen years old.
-Individuals who have been convicted of a felony are disenfranchised while incarcerated or on parole; individuals on probation retain the right to vote.
+Individuals who have been convicted of a felony are disenfranchised while incarcerated; individuals on parole or probation retain the right to vote.
 Local boards of elections are required to hold voter registration between the sixth and fourth Saturday before a general election.
-Voter registration at local boards of elections is closed for thirty days before a general election; voter registration at polling places begins thirty days after a general election, and for ten days before and five days after other elections.
+Voter registration at local boards of elections is closed for ten days before an election.
 Voter registration by mail is allowed.
 Voters may choose to enroll in a political party during voter registration.

 Party system

-Parties that received at least 130,000 votes or 2% of the vote in the previous gubernatorial election or presidential election qualify for "official" status and automatic statewide ballot access.
-This also determines the order on the ballot.
+Parties that received at least 130,000 votes or 2% of the vote, whichever is greater, in the previous gubernatorial election and presidential election qualify for "official" status and automatic statewide ballot access.
+The gubernatorial vote also determines the order on the ballot.
 There are a number of minor parties in New York State which do not qualify for ballot status.